A new guaranteed income program will keep people afloat after prison

 During his three-and-a-half-year prison sentence, Kevin Scott says prison staff served him and his fellow inmates rotten food and kept them malnourished.
-He says they took him to the laundry room to beat him, and repeatedly stomped on a photo of his daughter.
+They repeatedly stomped on a photo of his daughter.
 “The messaging is: You don’t matter,” he says.
 “You’re insignificant.
 It’s brutal.”

 But the Gainesville, Florida, resident says the trauma far from ended as he walked out of prison six years ago.

-Note: Correction: We’ve updated this article to reflect that Smith was not personally beaten by prison guards.